11 Unexpected Animal Accessories Designed for Experiments

 As any third-grader can tell you, dinosaurs never really disappeared; they just turned into birds.
 When a question of dinosaur behavior arises, researchers often look to the henhouse for answers.
 One recent experiment took a literal approach to the chicken-dinosaur relationship, strapping a group of young chickens with miniature dinosaur tails to find out how theropod dinosaurs walked.

 The prosthetic tails were crafted from modeling clay and wooden dowels, painstakingly fitted to each chicken’s rear end and fastened with Velcro.
 The chicks started young with their costumes, which meant that they learned to walk like dinosaurs before they learned to walk like chickens.
-The results, as you can see, are breathtaking.

 2. Dung Beetle Hats